csopel/snippets/gcp/lw-gcp-multi-project-from-folder/README.md

 ## Overview
-This code will generate a Lacework GCP Config integration for a list of projects ``gcp_project_ids`` using a single service account (as opposed to the [lw-gcp-multi-project-test](../lw-gcp-multi-project-test/) folder which will create a service account per integration)
+This code will generate a Lacework GCP Config integration for a list of projects under a single folder ``gcp_folder_id`` using a single service account (as opposed to the [lw-gcp-multi-project-test](../lw-gcp-multi-project-test/) folder which will create a service account per integration)

 ## Requirements